Supermarket butternut squash soup recipe reveals just what's in this supremely expensive junk food.

 It takes about twenty minutes of preparation to peel the butternut and sweet potatoes, and ten minutes to pressure cook.
 Certainly in under three quarters of an hour you have three litres of rich homemade butternut soup that will you dinner for a week.

 Beta carotene is a very common phytochemical, having an orangey red colour; perhaps its most important function comes from being a precursor of vitamin A. It's found in abundance in both homemade and supermarket butternut squash soup recipe.

 Known often as provitamin A, it's the main dietary source of this very important vitamin.
-As always, it's better from your food than in supplements; in smokers that latter has a increased rate of lung cancer.
+As always, it's better from your food than in supplements; in smokers that latter has a increased rate of lung cancer by the way.

 Butternut and pumpkins in general, carrots, sweet potatoes and your greens are all rich sources of beta carotene.
 Deficiencies are unlikely unless you're a meat and potatoes man.